Specifications of Seabourn Pursuit

 The Seabourn ship Venture was initially scheduled for delivery and inauguration in June 2021 (postponed to 2022 April).
 The sistership (Pursuit) was initially planned for inauguration in 2022 (first May, then December) but was eventually postponed to 2023 (February).
 The construction delays were due to T. Mariotti shipyard closures and supply interruptions (Coronavirus-related).

-- The vessel is currently under construction at T. Mariotti Shipyard near Trieste Italy (in San Giorgio di Nogaro, Italy's Udine Province).
+- Pursuit is currently under construction at T. Mariotti Shipyard in Genoa Italy (in San Giorgio di Nogaro, Italy's Udine Province).

-- The building process started with the steel-cutting ceremony held on September 17, 2020.
+- The building process started with the steel-cutting ceremony held on September 17, 2020, at San Giorgio di Nogaro shipyard (near Trieste).
 The special event was attended by Marco Ghiglione (T. Mariotti's Managing Director) and Cyril Tatar (Holland America Group's VP Newbuild Services), as well as (online) by Josh Leibowitz (Seabourn's President).

 - The ship's name (Seabourn Pursuit) was officially announced on September 27, 2021, by Josh Leibowitz (Seabourn's President).
 On the same day was also revealed the Inaugural Cruise date (April 4, 2023).

-Following the float-out, the unfinished vessel (hull, machinery, superstructure/up to Deck 9 built) will be towed (approx 1930 km / 1200 mi) to T. Mariotti's Genoa shipyard for final outfitting.
+Following the float-out, the unfinished vessel (hull, machinery, superstructure/up to Deck 9 built) was transported via a heavy barge (approx 1930 km / 1200 mi, between April 6-15, 2022) from Trieste to Genoa, for the final outfitting.

 - The shipbuilding yard in San Giorgio di Nogaro is owned by CI.MAR (2007-established) - a joint venture company of Cimolai Group (specializing in engineering and large steel construction works) and T. Mariotti Shipyards (specializing in building of luxury cruise ships and megayachts).
 CI.MAR's facilities in San Giorgio di Nogaro offer a 50,000+ m2 shipbuilding area equipped with complex lifting-maneuvering systems capable of handling constructions with weights up to 300 tons.